THIS DATE IN HISTORY: May 19

 1974: The Philadelphia Flyers become the first expansion team to win the Stanley Cup when they defeat the Boston Bruins 1-0 at the Spectrum in Game 6 of the Final.

 Rick MacLeish scores a power-play goal at 14:48 of the first period, deflecting a shot by defenseman Andre Dupont past Gilles Gilbert for what turns out to be the only goal of the game.

 Bernie Parent makes 30 saves for his second NHL postseason shutout.
-Parent wins the Conn Smythe Trophy as playoff MVP after finishing 12-5 with a 2.02 goals-against average in 17 games.
+Parent is voted winner of the Conn Smythe Trophy as playoff MVP after finishing 12-5 with a 2.02 goals-against average in 17 games.

 Video: Memories: Flyers win Stanley Cup to make history

 1984: The Edmonton Oilers end one dynasty and start another when they defeat the New York Islanders 5-2 at Northlands Coliseum in Game 5 of the Stanley Cup Final to win their first championship.
 Wayne Gretzky scores two first-period goals and assists on a goal by Ken Linseman early in the second period.
 Islanders rookie Pat LaFontaine scores twice in the first minute of the third period to cut Edmonton's lead to 4-2, but goalie Andy Moog keeps New York from getting any closer until Dave Lumley hits the empty net.
 The Oilers become the first former World Hockey Association team to win the Cup.
 Edmonton, which was swept by the Islanders in the Final a year earlier, goes on to win the Cup four times in five years.
 The loss ends the Islanders' four-year run as champions and stops their streak of 19 consecutive series victories, an NHL record that has yet to be approached.

 Video: 1984 Cup Final, Gm5: Oilers take the Cup from Isles

 1994: Stephane Matteau scores at 6:13 of the second overtime to give the New York Rangers a 3-2 win against the New Jersey Devils in Game 3 of the Eastern Conference Final in East Rutherford, New Jersey.
 Matteau beats Martin Brodeur on the Rangers' 50th shot of the game, putting New York ahead 2-1 in the best-of-7 series.
 It's the first of two double-overtime goals by Matteau in the series.